 2. Pour plant milk over strained milk kefir grains

-3. Repeat the fermentation process tasting at 24hrs, taste at 36hrs & so one
+3. Repeat the fermentation process taste after 24 hrs, taste at 36 hrs & so one

-Rhythm & planning are required, but it’s an easy routine to get into – I drink my glass of kefir in the morning and taste the new batch and if its nearly ready soak my nuts/seeds ready for the new batch – it takes 5 mins – it is a little like sprouting or looking after a chia pet you have to pay attention often.
-I prefer to make an effort to make my probiotic drinks than buying probiotic pills in a bottle.
+Rhythm & planning are required, but it’s an easy routine to get into – I drink my glass of kefir in the morning and taste the new batch, and if it’s nearly ready, soak my nuts/seeds prepared for the new batch – it takes 5 mins – it is a little like sprouting or looking after a chia pet you have to pay attention often.
+I prefer to make an effort to make my probiotic drinks than buy probiotic pills in a bottle.

-WHAT IS KEFIR: milk or plant milk fermented using kefir grains into a liquid yoghurt style drink called Kefir.
+WHAT IS KEFIR: milk or plant milk fermented using kefir grains into a liquid yoghurt-style drink called kefir.
 Kefir is a healthy probiotic-rich fermented food that can help colonise beneficial bacteria in your intestinal tract.
-This helps improve your gut and microbiome health, contributing to improving your gut, brain, digestive, immune system health and overall wellness.
+This helps improve your gut and microbiome health, improving your gut, brain, digestive, and immune system health and overall wellness.

-MILK KEFIR AND WATER KEFIR are different; here we are talking Milk Kefir.
+MILK KEFIR AND WATER KEFIR are different; we are talking about Milk kefir.

 MILK KEFIR GRAINS are not grains, nor are they made of dairy or milk.
-Kefir culture grains are a collection of bacteria and yeast that form into a whitish, rubbery little floret bunch structure called a “kefir grain” – they are a living beneficial bacteria culture.
+Kefir culture grains are a collection of bacteria and yeast forming into a whitish, rubbery little floret bunch structure called a “kefir grain” – a living beneficial bacteria culture.

 MILK KEFIR GRAINS are for fermenting either plant-based milk or dairy milk.
-Dairy-milk will develop into a thicker drinkable yoghurt style texture where plant-milk texture remains similar to the plant milk consistency.
+Dairy milk will develop into a thicker drinkable yoghurt-style texture, whereas plant-milk texture remains similar to the plant milk consistency.

-PLANT-BASED MILK KEFIR requires a little extra love and attention, but it is easy enough.
-I add 1-2 teaspoons of prebiotic fibre to my plant milk recipe, which helps feed the milk kefir grains, and I can ferment plant-milk using this method for months without resting the grains.
+PLANT-BASED MILK KEFIR requires extra love and attention, but it is easy enough.
+I add 1-2 teaspoons of prebiotic fibre to my plant milk recipe, which helps feed the milk kefir grains, and I can ferment plant milk using this method for months without resting the grains.